-The tuition includes the cost of the routine medical services available to students at the Health Center, as well as the sum of ten dollars which is credited annually to the Emergency Health Fund (see page 185).
-A summer accident fee of \$7.50 must be paid by graduate students who register for summer work (see page 185).
-Each graduate student is required to make a general deposit of \$25 to cover any loss of, or damage to Institute property used in connection with his work in regular courses of study.
+A yearly health fee of \$25 is charged to every student.
+This fee is applied to provide medical services; for details, see page 189.
+A summer fee of \$7.50 must be paid by students who register for summer work, and who have not paid the \$25 health fee during the preceding academic year.

+Each graduate student is required to make a general deposit of \$25 to cover any loss of, or damage to, Institute property used in connection with his work in regular courses of study.
 Upon completion of his graduate work, or upon withdrawal from the Institute, any remaining balance of the deposit will be refunded.

 No degrees are awarded until all bills due the Institute have been paid.

 In regard to fellowships and assistantships, see page 236 of this catalog.
 In addition, to students of high scholastic attainments there may be awarded graduate scholarships covering the whole or a part of the tuition fee.
 For such students loans also may be arranged, for which application should be made to the Scholarships and Financial Aid Committee.

-Graduate students are eligible to borrow from certain funds under the jurisdiction of the Committee on Student Aid, provided that they meet the same conditions that apply to undergraduate loans.
+Graduate students are eligible to borrow from certain funds under the jurisdiction of the Committee on Student Aid (see page 242).